espanso/website/docs/get-started.md

 [EspansoEdit](../tools/#espansoedit) is a dedicated freeware editor and utility for Espanso with many useful features.

 ### VSCode (VSCodium)
-Microsoft’s [VSCode](https://code.visualstudio.com/) and the open-source version, [VSCodium](https://vscodium.com/), are sohisticated editors with a steep learning curve for new users, but both can use **schemas**.
+Microsoft’s [VSCode](https://code.visualstudio.com/) and the open-source version, [VSCodium](https://vscodium.com/), are sophisticated editors with a steep learning curve for new users, but both can use **schemas**.
 Schemas efficiently highlight coding errors during typing, avoiding the wait for Espanso to fail with errors when an incorrectly written file is saved!

 ![Schema output](/img/docs/schema.png)